Getting the Right Care at the Right Price

 - Time from ED arrival to ED departure for admitted ED patients - For some patients, the doctor decides the patient should be taken to some other part of the hospital for inpatient treatment.
 This measures the median time patients spent in the ED, from the time they arrive until they leave the ED for their inpatient rooms.

 - Admit decision time to ED departure time for admitted patients - This measure is also for patients taken into the hospital for inpatient treatment.
 It is the median time patients spent in the ED, but from the time the doctor decided to admit them until they leave the ED for their inpatient rooms.

 This tells you how many patients got sick with an infection in the hospital after a surgery.
 If you’re having surgery, this could be vital information.
 A hospital that does well will have fewer infections.Measures include:

 This tells you how many heart attack patients had to go back to the hospital within a month after they went home.
 A hospital that does well will have fewer readmissions.
 Hospitals with a lot of readmissions might not be giving patients the care they need.
 Or, they might be sending them home too early, without the support they need to get better.
 Sometimes, though, the hospital could have patients who are sicker, or patients who are less able to care for themselves at home for other reasons.Measures include:

 - Heart attack (acute myocardial infarction, or AMI) patients readmitted to hospital within 30 days

 The content on this site is provided for informational purposes only.
-FAIR Health has not evaluated and does not endorse the websites, quality measures or sources included or linked to on this page, and is not responsible for the outcomes that may result from using these guidelines.
+FAIR Health has not evaluated and doesn’t endorse the websites, quality measures or sources included or linked to on this page, and isn’t responsible for the outcomes that may result from using these guidelines.